microempire/microempire/README.md

-- 👋 Hi, I’m @microempire
+- 👋 Hi, I’m Than Zaw Toe.
-- 👀 I’m interested in embedded engineering
+- 👀 I’m interested in embedded engineering and control engineering.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning C programming,Electronic,C++,Python and computer hardwares.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on embedded industry and control industry.
-- 📫 How to reach me ...
+- 📫 How to reach me ... <microempire37@gmail.com>

 <!---
 microempire/microempire is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.